Ever-increasingly, people decide to live and work in other countries and own properties abroad

-Translating legal documents is a very complex task and it can only be done by professionals who should possess official certification for such services.
-When buying or selling a home, one cannot afford to make any mistakes, as sometimes even minor error may cause huge damages resulting in lawsuits and legal exposure consuming valuable time and resources.
-In particular, some mistranslations can cause very serious damage to business transactions.
-Therefore, it is important to understand what is a certified translation and who can provide it in the country in question.
-Thus, when looking for the reliably legal translation services before buying or selling property abroad, the best option for obtaining high quality certified translation would be to contact respectable certified translation services.
+When buying or selling a home, one cannot afford to make any mistakes, as sometimes even minor errors may cause huge damages resulting in lawsuits and legal exposure consuming valuable time and resources.
+In particular, some mistranslations can cause severe damage to business transactions.

-• Translation – communicates the substance of a source-language text by producing a target-language text with equivalent content, thus interpreting the meaning of the source text and attempting to produce exactly the same meaning in another language.
-Translation is usually characterized by fidelity or accuracy (i.e. faithfully conveying the full meaning of the original text), and transparency (i.e. producing grammatically correct and idiomatic text characterized by full functional equivalence, to be perceived as if produced by a native speaker in his/her own language).
+• Translation – communicates the substance of a source-language text by producing a target-language text with equivalent content, thus interpreting the meaning of the source text and attempting to create precisely the same sense in another language.
+The translation is usually characterized by fidelity or accuracy (i.e., faithfully conveying the whole meaning of the original text) and transparency (i.e., producing grammatically correct and idiomatic text marked by full functional equivalence, to be perceived as if made by a native speaker in their language).

 • Official translation, legal translation – legally recognized translation of official documents such as laws, regulations, contracts, or certificates, intended for official use and for being presented to authorities at home and abroad.
-Accuracy is the single most important quality legal translation should exhibit.
-Personal documents are commonly considered to be official if translated by certified (or sworn) translator, and preferably notarized.
-However, for the translation of a piece of legislation to be considered as official it should be up-to-date, also issued and/or recognized by respective state authority or by relevant international organization in case of international legislation.
+Accuracy is the single most crucial quality legal translation should exhibit.
+If translated by a certified or sworn translator, private documents are considered official and notarized if required.

-• Sworn translator/interpreter – in some countries, interpreters and translators can register with an official body as a “sworn translator” and therefore be recognized by authorities such as court officials and state agencies as trusted to translate and legalize official documents (often referred to as producing a ‘certified translation’).
-As a rule, sworn translators have passed special examination and taken a general oath at a respective level of the judiciary system, having proven their particular professional expertise and personal aptitude to act as language professionals for courts, official authorities and notaries.
-Sworn translators therefore acquire a quasi public authority.
+As a rule, sworn translators have passed a special examination and taken a general oath at a respective level of the judiciary system, having proven their professional expertise and personal aptitude to act as language professionals for courts, official authorities, and notaries.

-• Certified and notarized translation – is translation that makes legal documents valid in certain jurisdictions, for which purpose it should be certified by an expert legal translation agency, declared to be “true to the original” and notarized by a public notary or a solicitor whose task is to witness that the individual (translator) who came to the office signed the document in their presence.
-Such documents may appear legally valid both in the country of the translator and in a foreign land.
+• Certified and notarized translation – is a translation that makes legal documents valid in certain jurisdictions.
+For this purpose, it should be certified by an expert legal translation agency, declared to be faithful to the original, and notarized by a public notary or a solicitor whose task is to witness the individual (translator) who came to the office to sign the document in their presence.
+Such documents may appear legally valid both in the translator’s country and abroad.

-• Certified translation services – an agency or company that is officially recognized and entitled by respective authorities to provide translation services of certain kind, commonly including the certified legal translation of official documents (contracts, birth and graduation certificates, etc.).
-Such agencies can be trusted by customers to employ professional translators and interpreters with comprehensive knowledge of the culture, language, law, as well as the local and professional lingo.
+• Certified translation services – an agency or company with a team of officially recognized and entitled translators by respective authorities to provide translation services of a specific kind, commonly including the certified legal translation of official documents (contracts, birth and graduation certificates, etc.).
+Customers can trust such agencies to employ professional translators and interpreters with comprehensive knowledge of the culture, language, law, and local and professional terminology.